howard-university-web-services/Howard-Automation-Library/README.md

 - You will need to keep a loose eye on the terminal to put in passwords/etc occasionally.
 - `$ sh ~/Sites/_hal/drupal/acquia/acquia_code_deploy.sh`

+#### List all non admin users on sites.

+This script is set to be able to quickly see what non admin users are on all sites in an application.
+It may be modified in the future to perform more operations.
+Currently, it uses a script on the hud8, and academicdepartment servers, `/scripts/hal_user_list`.
+Any modifications to the functionality desired, will likely need to modify those scripts also.

+- Be sure that HAL is up to date.
+- Be sure that all desired local drush aliases are set up in hal_config.txt.
+- Be sure all acquia drush aliases are up to date.
+- You may choose either dev, test, or prod, at which point it will list all users, on all multisites, on both hud8 and academicdepartments, for the chosen environment.
+- The script will then list the user id, user name, and email for all non administrator accounts.

 ## Roadmap

 ### All Howard D8 acquia codebases